 Many UMW first-year students get scholarships.
 Considering that 7.0% of college grads are in default, UMW's default rate of 2.9% is quite notable.
 If you're interested in finding out more, you can see every one of University of Mary Washington's rankings here.

 It's hard to beat Virginia Tech if you wish to pursue Fine & Studio Arts as a major.
 After getting their bachelor's degree, Fine Art students typically make about $34,336 in their early careers.
 Want a large student body?
 This college has over 20,000 students on campus.

 With 88.8% of the instructors working full time, students are sure to get plenty of face time with instructors.
 Graduates of this school generally don't have problems paying back their student loans; only 1.4% defaulted.
 For more information, check out the college scorecard.

 University of Richmond is among your top options if you want to study Fine & Studio Arts.
 Fine art graduates from University of Richmond get a earnings boost of around 6.8% above the average earnings of fine & studio arts graduates.
 The setting in a main city is tremendous for young people trying to find adequate choices for social networking, excitement, and life.

 It's hard to find a better school than Radford University if you want to pursue Fine & Studio Arts as a major.
-After getting their bachelor's degree, Fine Art students typically make about $39,735 in their early careers.
+Radford University fine & studio arts students make 3.7% more than the average fine art student.
 Radford, Virginia is an ideal environment for individuals who get pleasure from the fast-paced city life.

 Hampton University is a great choice for students pursuing a Fine & Studio Arts degree.
 Located in Hampton, Virginia, this university is ideal for students who blossom in a city atmosphere.